Genetic testing

 How is the test taken?

+Genetic tests are usually done at special laboratories.
 Most genetic tests are blood tests.
-It is also possible to do tests on a sample taken from the inside of your mouth (known as a buccal smear) or from your saliva.
+Sometimes genetic tests involve a sample taken from the inside of your mouth (known as a buccal smear) or from your saliva.
 These are easy and safe.

-It's also possible to order tests online without seeing a doctor.
-The National Health and Medical Research Council warns people to be cautious of this.
+It's also possible to order genetic tests online without seeing a doctor.
+The National Health and Medical Research Council warns people to be careful of this.

 How much do genetic tests cost?